jk5279/Projects/README.md

 ## Scheduling Projects
-This is a repository for projects related to job scheduling.
+This is a repository for projects related to job scheduling using Heuristics, planning to expand using ML methods for scheduling.

 Using Python as primary language.